How to perform database replication failover.

 - To perform a failover, the Primary database must be online.
 If the Primary server is offline, the Primary database isn't available, so you can't log in to the Address Manager web interface on the Standby servers.

 If the Primary server isn't online, use the reset replication Administration Console command on the Standby server or servers.
-For more information, refer to Resetting database replication.
+For more information, refer to Forcibly resetting database replication.

 To perform a database replication failover: